AlexanderHarrison/tm_replay/tm_replay/Readme.md

 ### Melee inner block format

-Each decrypted block in the outer format starts with 16 bytes of metadata.
+Each decrypted block from the outer format starts with 16 bytes of metadata.
 The first 4 bytes is the block index.
 I don't know what the next 12 bytes is, but it's the same for every decrypted block.

 Concatenate the rest of the data in the blocks to recover the raw inner data.

 ### UnclePunch's format

+This can be found in the [https://github.com/UnclePunch/Training-Mode/](repo) under `patch/events/lab/source/lab.c` and `patch/events/lab/source/lab.h`.

+1. There is a header `ExportHeader` with some misc data (stage, characters, date, offsets, etc.).
+2. That is followed by the screenshot, which is a 96x72 RGB565 encoded image.
+This is always 0x3600 bytes.
+3. Then comes the `RecordingSave` struct.
+This is lz77 compressed.
+It contains the raw savestate, event data and the inputs.
+4. Finally, added in v2 of the replay file format, comes the menu data `ExportMenuSettings`.